vullianitha/anithaproject/README.md

   <br>
-  PAGES helps us to contact with the instituion.
+  PAGES division helps ur to know the various facts about the travelling.
   <br>